-- b.
+b.
 To be considered as holding a degree sufficiently related to the one specified in 5.2.1a, applicants must meet the following requirements.
-These requirements also apply to the specialisation Europaeum, without prejudice to the requirements in 5.2.4: - a bachelor's degree from a research university, equivalent to the level of a Dutch academic Bachelor's degree, including the General Academic Skills listed in Appendix B of the Faculty section of these regulations, and
+These requirements also apply to the specialisation Europaeum, without prejudice to the requirements in 5.2.4:

-2 Guideline on Language Policy
+&lt;sup>2 Guideline on Language Policy

-- have completed historical courses on relevant topics for the chosen specialisation and of sufficient level, to an equivalent of approximately 45 EC; - be able to conduct independent empirical research; - be able to read academic literature and reflect critically on it; - have a knowledge of general history and be able to present their findings (based on a critical reading of the literature or based on empirical research) in a systematic and analytical manner; - be able to write a thesis with proper references to the literature.
+- a bachelor's degree from a research university, equivalent to the level of a Dutch academic Bachelor's degree, including the General Academic Skills listed in Appendix B of the Faculty section of these regulations, and - have completed historical courses on relevant topics for the chosen specialisation and of sufficient level, to an equivalent of approximately 45 EC; - be able to conduct independent empirical research; - be able to read academic literature and reflect critically on it; - have a knowledge of general history and be able to present their findings (based on a critical reading of the literature or based on empirical research) in a systematic and analytical manner; - be able to write a thesis with proper references to the literature.